2 Methods

 2.2.4 Workflows

-The 4 algorithms and 5 subsampling methods are crossed to create 20 different classification workflows.
-For example, the hybrid_xgb workflow is a classifier that first pre-processes a training set by applying a hybrid subsampling method, and then proceeds to use the XGBoost algorithm to classify ovarian histotypes.
+The four algorithms and five subsampling methods created 20 unique classification workflows.
+For example, the hybrid_xgb workflow pre-processes the training set by applying a hybrid subsampling method and subsequently uses the XGBoost algorithm to classify ovarian histotypes.
+We additionally tested two ensemble algorithms, the two-step, and the sequential algorithms described in the following sections.

 2.3 Two-Step Algorithm

-The HGSC histotype comprises of approximately 80% of cases among ovarian carcinoma patients, while the remaining 20% of cases are relatively, evenly distributed among ENOC, CCOC, LGSC, and MUC histotypes.
+The HGSOC histotype comprises most cases among ovarian carcinoma patients, while the remaining patients are uniformly split across ENOC, CCOC, MUOC, and LGSOC histotypes.
 We can implement a two-step algorithm as such:

 Let